These easy strawberry lemon cheesecake croissants (aka strawberry lemon cheesecake crescent rolls) are made with just 6 ingredients!

-There are a few things I have discovered in recent years.
+There are a few things I have discovered in this game of life.

 Two: Nothing can make me crazier than unexpected traffic.
 Like, if it’s 4 pm, I get it.
-But, if it’s 11 am on a random Tuesday, why are we all on the road at the same time??!
+But, if it’s 11 am on a random Wednesday, why are we all on the road at the same time?
 Where are you going??
+What are you doing?
 I need to know.

 Three: Fruit mixed in salad isn’t nearly as weird as I thought it was (and sometimes, it actually tastes really, really good—case and point, Strawberry, Avocado, & Bacon Spinach Salad).

-Four: Strawberry Lemon Cheesecake Croissants (aka Strawberry Lemon Cheesecake Crescent Rolls, because why make homemade croissants when you can pop open a can #convenience), are some of the greatest, easiest things in the entire world.
+Five: Strawberry Lemon Cheesecake Croissants (aka Strawberry Lemon Cheesecake Crescent Rolls, because why make homemade croissants when you can pop open a can? #convenience), are some of the greatest, easiest things in the entire world.